To make a visually compelling and persuasive decision tree PowerPoint slide start with a mind map template.

 The first step to creating a decision tree in PowerPoint is to make a rough sketch of it… on paper.
 It’s much easier to make corrections on paper than on the actual PowerPoint slide, so don’t skip this step.

-Your initial drawing doesn’t have to include any design details, such as specific shapes, colors, and text styles.
+Your initial drawing doesn’t have to include any design details.
+You can skip drawing objects such as specific shapes, colors, and text styles.
 You do need all the information you want to include in your decision tree.

 (Note: In the screenshots that follow, I'm using Microsoft PowerPoint for Mac version 16.26.
 If you've got a different version of PowerPoint, then your interface and workflow may be slightly different.)